stjudecloud/university/docs/visualization-community/data-download/index.md

 ---

 # New Feature
-[Visualization Community](https://viz.stjude.cloud/) has collaborated with [ProteinPaint](https://proteinpaint.stjude.org/) to implement a new data download feature!
+[Visualization Community](https://viz.stjude.cloud/) has collaborated with [ProteinPaint](https://proteinpaint.stjude.org/) to implement a new feature.
-Our first data download dataset is available within the [Cancer Survivorship Community](https://viz.stjude.cloud/community/cancer-survivorship-community~4).
+A clinical data set from the [Childhood Cancer Survivorship Study](https://stjude.cloud/studies/clinical-genomics) and [St. Jude Life](https://sjlife.stjude.org/) Data Access Units have made a download feature available within the [Cancer Survivorship Community](https://viz.stjude.cloud/community/cancer-survivorship-community~4).

-In order to gain access, you must 1) have a Data Access Agreement (DAA) from both CCSS and SJLIFE Data Access Units (DAU) and 2) be [signed in](https://viz.stjude.cloud/signin) to Visualization Community.
+In order to gain access, you must 1) have an approved Data Access Agreement (DAA) from both CCSS and SJLIFE Data Access Units (DAU) and 2) be [signed in](https://viz.stjude.cloud/signin) to Visualization Community.

 ## SJLIFE and CCSS DAA approval

 !!!tip
-- You can read more about [Childhood Cancer Surviorship Study](https://stjude.cloud/studies/clinical-genomics) which consists of germline-only whole genome sequencing samples of childhood cancer survivors.
+- You can read more about [Childhood Cancer Survivorship Study](https://stjude.cloud/studies/clinical-genomics) which consists of germline-only whole genome sequencing samples of childhood cancer survivors.
 The following [data set](https://university.stjude.cloud/docs/genomics-platform/about-our-data/dau-and-datasets/#childhood-cancer-survivor-study)] is included within CCSS.
 - You can read more about [St. Jude Life](https://sjlife.stjude.org/) which contains germline-only whole genome and whole exome sequencing data focused on studying the long-term adverse outcomes associated with cancer and cancer-related therapy.
 The following [data set](https://university.stjude.cloud/docs/genomics-platform/about-our-data/dau-and-datasets/#st-jude-life) is included within SJLIFE.
 !!!

-First, go to [St. Jude Cloud's Genomics Platform](https://platform.stjude.cloud/) and then go to [Studies](https://platform.stjude.cloud/data/cohorts) to select the CCSS and SJLIFE datasets. *Click [here](https://platform.stjude.cloud/data/cohorts?selected_tags=SJC-DS-1002,SJC-DS-1005) to automatically navigate to this selection.*
+First, navigate [here](https://platform.stjude.cloud/data/cohorts?selected_tags=SJC-DS-1002,SJC-DS-1005) to [St. Jude Cloud's Genomics Platform](https://platform.stjude.cloud/) which is already pre-selected for both CCSS and SJLIFE data sets. *If you want to custom select then you must go to [Studies](https://platform.stjude.cloud/data/cohorts) and manually select your data sets.*

 Next, click [Log In (at the bottom)](https://platform.stjude.cloud/login) and sign in using your DNAnexus account or the St. Jude SSO option.